-Friese brings additional expertise to the role after his one-year Robert Wood Johnson Health Policy fellowship in advocacy will be a key piece of the center's work, as it will provide a research home for doctoral students, postdoctoral fellows and early-career faculty.
+Friese brings additional expertise to the role after his one-year Robert Wood Johnson Health Policy fellowship in Washington, D.C.

-"My goal is to distill the lessons I have learned from past collaborations, other highly productive teams, and from my learned a great deal about policy and advocating for patients on a larger scale.
+"My goal is to distill the lessons I have learned from past collaborations, other highly productive teams, and from my recent RWJF fellowship," said Friese.
+"I learned a great deal about policy and advocating for patients on a larger scale.
 Nurses have to be advocates for their patients whether it's at the bedside or on Capitol Hill or in the board room.
 We have to prepare our students to be advocates in whatever role they're in."